patrick-llgc/Learning-Deep-Learning/paper_notes/smwa.md

 #### Overall impression
 Long tail is a typical problem in CNN-based depth estimation, for both monocular and disparity based, supervised or unsupervised methods.
 This point is echoed in [pseudo lidar](pseudo_lidar.md), [pseudo lidar end to end](pseudo_lidar_e2e.md) and [ForeSeE](foresee_mono3dod.md).
 The pseudo-lidar point with long tails confuses 3d object detectors.

+> [DC](depth_coeff.md) focuses on depth completion while [SMWA](smwa.md) focuses on depth estimation from stereo pairs.

+This paper seems to be heavily influenced by [DC](depth_coeff.md), including the soft one-hot encoding and cross entropy loss.
+But it did not acknowledge that.

 #### Key ideas
 - The proportion of pixels in a modal in all regions and the edge regions are different.
 The ones in edge regions are more like a bi-modal distribution.
 - Single Modal Weighted Average (SWMA) in inference